Frequently Asked Questions

 How do I prepare for a 100 mile ride?

-What if I can't finish the Ride?
+What if I can't finish my ride?

 What will the support be on the Ride?

-What should I bring on the Ride?
+What items should I bring along for this event?

-- Water bottle
+- Water bottle(s)

-- Rain gear
+- Rain gear if necessary

-- Anti-chafing ointment, pain reliever (if needed)
+- Anti-chafing ointment and pain reliever (if needed)

 - Personal ID and medical insurance cards

-- Cell phone, if you have one
+- Mobile phone, if you have one